 NHS Bromley CCG is working with young people and partners across Bromley to co-produce improvements to emotional and mental wellbeing for children and young people in Bromley.
 We are doing this because we cannot continue as we are.
 We need a robust and sustainable system of support and treatment that improves the emotional wellbeing and mental health of the population as a whole and provides evidence based services.

-The focus of the programme is on the emotional and mental wellbeing of children and young people.
+The focus of co-production is on the emotional and mental wellbeing of children and young people.
 However, the learning from this process will also be integrated into other programmes of work and the engagement we do with local people in Bromley.